 Using Your Flake for nix run

-Currently when you run nix run nixpkgs#python3
+Currently when you run nix run nixpkgs#python3, nix will checkout the latest nixpkgs and grab python3.

 This poses three potential problems